JeremyGrosser/chests/README.md

 ## Testing
 The unit tests run with a [set of restrictions](tests/gnat.adc) that ensure these packages work in ZFP and -nostdlib environments.
 GNATcoverage reports 100% coverage at the stmt+mcdc level.

+## Changelog

+### 0.1.1
+2022-04-17

+- Removed `Chests.Stacks.Elements` due to questionable secondary stack usage
+- `Element_Array` is now `with Pack`, considerably reducing memory consumption for small element types
+- `Chests.Ring_Buffers` are now Atomic, with some limitations (see README)
+- Unit tests with ZFP restrictions
+- Added an example program
+- GitHub Actions for CI
+- README updates

+### 0.1.0
+2022-04-14

+Initial release!